yenh-cs/yenh-cs.github.io/README.md

 ![This is a box plot.](/assets/images/boxplot.png "This is a box plot.")

 It should pay attention that the the area below the median is greater than the area above the median line in a box plot.
 It means that the lower half of the data set is more spread out than the upper half of the data set.
 This can happen when the distribution of the data is skewed, with a longer tail on one side of the median than the other.
 The box plot shows the quartiles of the data, which are based on the median, so if the data is skewed, the lower quartile (Q1) and upper quartile (Q3) may be closer together on one side of the median than the other.
 This can result in a longer box on one side of the median and a shorter box on the other side, with more outliers on the longer side.
 In general, if the area below the median is much greater than the area above the median line in a box plot, it suggests that there is more variability in the lower half of the data set than in the upper half.
 However, the exact interpretation depends on the shape of the distribution and the nature of the data being analyzed.

+&nbsp;
+#### **Statistical Power**
+Statistical power refers to the probability of correctly rejecting a null hypothesis when it is false.
+In other words, it measures the ability of a statistical test to detect an effect or relationship if it truly exists in the population being studied.

+A high statistical power indicates a greater likelihood of finding a significant result if the effect or relationship being tested actually exists.
+Conversely, a low statistical power means there is a higher chance of failing to detect a true effect, leading to a false negative result (Type II error).

+Statistical power is influenced by several factors, including the sample size, the magnitude of the effect being studied, the chosen significance level (typically denoted as alpha), and the variability in the data.
+Increasing the sample size and effect size, as well as reducing variability, generally increase statistical power.

+Researchers often aim for a sufficiently high statistical power (e.g., typically 80% or higher) to ensure that their study has a good chance of detecting meaningful effects.
+Adequate statistical power is crucial for drawing reliable conclusions and avoiding false interpretations of the data.

+&nbsp;
+#### **The Perils of Multiple Comparison and P-hacking: Unveiling the Pitfalls of Data Analysis**
+Data analysis plays a crucial role in scientific research and decision-making processes.
+However, there are certain pitfalls that researchers and analysts must be aware of to ensure the integrity and reliability of their findings.
+Two key challenges in data analysis are multiple comparison and p-hacking.
+In this article, we will explore these concepts, understand their implications, and provide detailed examples to illustrate their perils.

+**Multiple Comparison**
+Multiple comparison refers to the practice of conducting multiple statistical tests or hypothesis tests simultaneously without appropriate adjustments.
+When multiple tests are performed on the same dataset or multiple variables are examined, the likelihood of obtaining false positive results increases.
+This is because random chance alone can lead to the appearance of significant findings, even if there is no true effect or relationship in the population.

+Example: Imagine a medical study investigating the effects of a new drug on various health outcomes.
+Researchers decide to compare the drug's impact on blood pressure, cholesterol levels, and glucose levels.
+If each outcome is analyzed independently without adjusting for multiple comparisons, there is a higher chance of observing significant results purely due to chance, leading to potential false conclusions.

+**P-hacking**
+P-hacking, also known as data dredging or fishing, involves manipulating data or analysis procedures to obtain statistically significant results.
+It refers to the selective reporting or analysis of data in order to achieve desired outcomes or significant p-values.
+This practice is highly problematic because it can introduce bias, mislead interpretations, and undermine the credibility of research findings.

+Example: Suppose a social scientist is examining the relationship between social media usage and self-esteem.
+Initially, the researcher measures self-esteem in various ways and tests multiple statistical models.
+After several unsuccessful attempts to find a significant relationship, they finally discover a small but statistically significant correlation between self-esteem and the number of followers on a specific social media platform.
+However, this result was obtained after trying various combinations and selectively reporting the analysis that yielded a significant finding, thus introducing a bias in the reported results.

+Both multiple comparison and p-hacking can have severe consequences.
+They can lead to spurious or false-positive findings, misinterpretations, and misguided decision-making.
+Moreover, they erode the trust in scientific research and can have far-reaching implications in fields such as medicine, economics, and social sciences.

+**Mitigating the Pitfalls**
+To mitigate the perils of multiple comparison and p-hacking, it is important to adopt responsible and rigorous practices in data analysis.
+Here are some key recommendations:

+1. *Pre-registration*: Clearly define hypotheses and analysis plans in advance, reducing the temptation to selectively report findings post-analysis.

+1. *Adjusting for Multiple Comparisons*: Utilize appropriate statistical techniques, such as Bonferroni correction, false discovery rate (FDR), or the family-wise error rate (FWER) adjustment, to account for the increased probability of false positives when conducting multiple tests.

+1. *Transparency and Reproducibility*: Share data, analysis scripts, and methodologies to allow for scrutiny and replication by others, promoting transparency and reducing the potential for p-hacking.

+1. *Independent Validation*: Encourage independent replication of findings to validate and reinforce the robustness of research outcomes.

+Multiple comparison and p-hacking pose significant challenges to the integrity and credibility of data analysis.
+Researchers, analysts, and decision-makers must be aware of these pitfalls and adopt responsible practices to ensure rigorous and reliable results.
+By adhering to proper statistical methods, transparency, and robust scientific practices, we can enhance the validity of research findings, foster trust in data-driven decisions, and advance our understanding of the world around us.

+&nbsp;
+#### **Simpson's Paradox**
+Simpson's Paradox is a statistical phenomenon where the relationship between two variables reverses or changes direction when a third variable is taken into account.
+It can lead to misleading or contradictory conclusions if the underlying confounding factor is not properly considered.
+Here are a few real-life examples to illustrate the concept:

+1. Example 1: University Admissions Suppose a university is evaluating admission rates for different departments.
+When looking at each department individually, it appears that men have higher admission rates than women.
+However, when considering the overall data for the university as a whole, it is found that women have a higher admission rate.
+This paradox can occur if there are more women applying to departments with higher admission rates, while men tend to apply to departments with lower admission rates.
+The gender distribution across departments acts as a confounding factor, leading to the reversal of the relationship.

+1. Example 2: Medical Treatment In a medical study comparing the effectiveness of two treatments, Treatment A and Treatment B, it is found that Treatment A has a higher success rate when analyzed separately for younger and older patients.
+However, when combining the data for all age groups, it is observed that Treatment B has a higher success rate overall.
+This paradox can arise if the distribution of age groups is not taken into account.
+For example, if Treatment A is more commonly administered to younger patients who generally have better outcomes, while Treatment B is used for older patients with more severe cases, the overall analysis may lead to a different conclusion.

+1. Example 3: Sports Performance In sports, an athlete's performance can be evaluated based on various factors, such as individual game statistics or overall season performance.
+Consider a baseball player who has a higher batting average in each game against left-handed pitchers and right-handed pitchers separately.
+However, when looking at the combined data, it is found that the player has a lower overall batting average.
+This paradox can occur if the player faces left-handed pitchers more frequently in games where the overall team's performance is weaker, while facing right-handed pitchers more often in games where the team performs better.
+The team's performance acts as a confounding factor, leading to the reversal of the relationship.

+These examples demonstrate how Simpson's Paradox can occur in real-life situations, where the interpretation of data can be misleading if the presence of confounding factors is not considered.
+It highlights the importance of thorough analysis and understanding the underlying factors to draw accurate conclusions from data.

 &nbsp;&nbsp;
 ## Linear Algebra